Audrey-Hermans/blog/_posts/2025-05-15-omori-sokun-biography.md

 - Tanteki Hidenfu (Secret Notes of the Little Flute, 1608): the earliest known text on the hitoyogiri—a true bible!Preserved at the Miyagi Michio Memorial Museum.
 - Sosa-ryū Shakuhachi Tesu narabini Shoka Mokuroku (1622): outlines the pieces and fingering systems specific to each piece (not each note—a unique feature of the hitoyogiri, which I’ll return to in another post).
 - Shakuhachi Hiden-roku (Secret Records of the Shakuhachi, 1623): little information is available about this manuscript—most likely a collection of oral teachings intended for advanced students.
-- Shakuhachi Tesu Mokuroku (1624): a catalogue of pieces for shakuhachi; a signed copy in Sokun’s own hand survives in a private collection known as Fushin’an Bunko.
+- Shakuhachi Tekasu Mokuroku (1624): a catalogue of pieces for shakuhachi; a signed copy in Sokun’s own hand survives in a private collection known as Fushin’an Bunko.
 - Shakuhachi Sōden-shū (1624): a transmission anthology, considered a compendium of lineage knowledge.

 In the final years of his life, Sokun enters a kind of writing frenzy: his last known texts date from 1624, and he passes away the following year.
 In total, he commits no fewer than 70 musical pieces to paper, organised according to the five chōshi (the four seasons, plus the interseason).

-Thanks to him, the hitoyogiri broke free from its oral roots to become a written legend—ready to carry its breath across the centuries, unbroken.
+Thanks to him, the hitoyogiri broke free from its oral roots to become a written legend —ready to carry its breath across the centuries, unbroken.

 ## The legacy of a Superstar Hermit